Why do I say this? The answer

 get equal luck over time you will all lose, because

-the casino is taking typically 5% of every winning
+the casino is taking a percentage of every winning

 pot.